GarvitGit/Bike_Sharing_Assignment/README.md

 Inspired from Upgrad

 ## Contact
-Created by [@gitGarvit] - feel free to contact me!
+Created by [@GarvitGit] - feel free to contact me!